2023 Journal Metrics Benchmarking

-Benchmarking against peer journals is essential for understanding the performance of your journals in the context of the wider environment in which they operate — especially compared to competitor journals, but also in relation to general trends in scientific, medical, and scholarly publishing.
-Metrics without context are just numbers.
-C&E’s new benchmarking service brings context to your metrics by positioning your organization’s journals within your publishing sector.
+Benchmarking against peer journals is essential to understanding how your journals perform compared to competitor journals, and in relation to general trends in scientific, medical, and scholarly publishing.
+Clarke & Esposito benchmarking brings context to your metrics by positioning your journals within your discipline and publishing sector.

-- Is your society overly generous (or not competitive) in the compensation offered to editors given the amount of work you expect them to perform?
+- Is your society overly generous (or not competitive) in the compensation offered to editors, given the amount of work you expect them to perform?